corvad/Minecraft-Server-Setup-Script/README.md

 Check the Releases tab for the latest release to download specific to the OS you are running. https://github.com/corvad/Minecraft-Server-Setup-Script/releases/

 Make sure you have installed Java 17, curl, and tmux.
 These are requirements, and as such are not optional.
+If on Ubuntu ufw must also be installed.

 Right now this script only supports Oracle Linux beacuse of how it configures the firewall.
 I plan to add more broad support in a later version.